jenna-fromer/qPO/README.md

 # Batched Bayesian optimization with correlated candidate uncertainties

-This folder contains the code to reproduce the results in the manuscript entitled "Batched Bayesian optimization with correlated candidate uncertainties".
+This repository contains the code to reproduce the results in the manuscript entitled "Batched Bayesian optimization with correlated candidate uncertainties".

 ## Installation